explosion-mental/mage/README.md

-mage is a re-write of sxiv which goal is to be less complex in order for you to hack on.
+mage is a re-write of sxiv which goal is to be less complex in order for you to hack on, which means patches! (which means features..)

 # TODO
-- Get to the same state of sxiv, functionally
+- Get to a similiar but simpler (and only functional) state of sxiv
-- top status bar
+- Top status bar
-- man page
+- Man page
-- better variable/function names (specially for zoom)
+- Better variable/function names (specially for zoom)
-- simpler code. there is only one window in use, why is there a need to make a window to be an arg?
+- Simpler code